 Once she had started, nothing could stop her!
 She began with tutus and pixie pockets and within a year had taught herself a whole new bunch of tricks.
 Orders were beginning to pour in.

-At this point, Steve was operating his photography business under the name "Rage Photography", an offshoot of TPF Images & Arts and rapidly established himself as the main nightclub photographer in this area, being the in-house photographer for quite a few regular events as well as having the opportunity to photograph some internationally renowned musicians and DJ's, and having his images seen in various worldwide publications.
+At this point, Steve was operating his photography business under the name "Rage Photography"and rapidly established himself as the main nightclub photographer in this area, being the in-house photographer for quite a few regular events as well as having the opportunity to photograph some internationally renowned musicians and DJ's, and having his images seen in various worldwide publications.
 However, in July 2012, Steve decided to quit all his other ventures to focus his photographic talent solely on TPF and to join Helen on the creation side.

 Helen and Steve tied the knot on the 21st of June 2013.
 By this time TPF had outgrown their small shed at the bottom of the garden so they took the plunge and moved to bigger better premises to have more space to grow and to take on helping hands.

 Helen was voted best UK alternative designer of the year 3 years running (2012, 2013 and 2014) by the readers of Alt Mag Magazine.